mraffia/odin-cv-application/README.md

 A CV creator/generator app.

 ## Features
-- Take users input and show the preview of the created CV
+- Take users input and show the preview of the CV
-- Download the created CV as PDF
+- Download the CV as PDF

 ## Tools
 - HTML